dexy/dexy-site/docs/tutorials/0-hello-world/index.md

 {{ d['version.sh|pyg'] }}

+{% if False -%}

+Note dexy --version writes to stderr not stdout so this will not work as written

 This tutorial was tested using Dexy version:

 <pre>
 {{ d['version.sh|bash'] }}
 </pre>
+{% endif %}

 Too see the documentation for the Dexy command: